polyverse/ropoly-cmd/README.md

 ##### EQI calculation

-Currently, EQI is calculated as the average of each of the original binary's gadgets' EQI contribution.
+By default, EQI is calculated as the average of each of the original binary's gadgets' EQI contribution.
 For a gadget `g` such that the modified binary contains no identical gadget to `g`, `g`'s EQI contribution is 0.
-Otherwise, `g`'s EQI contribution is calculated as `100 * (1 - (m/t))` where `t` is the total number of gadgets in the original binary and `m` is the size of the largest subset of gadgets from the original binary including `g` such that an offset `f` exists, such that for each gadget `h` in the subset, the modified binary contains an identical gadget offset by `f` bytes from its original location.
+Otherwise, `g`'s EQI contribution is calculated as `100 * (1 - (m/t))` where `t` is the total number of gadgets in the original binary and `m` is the size of the largest subset of gadgets from the original binary including `g` such that an offset `k` exists, such that for each gadget `h` in the subset, the modified binary contains an identical gadget offset by `k` bytes from its original location.

-This is equivalent to the `shared-offsets` EQI function from https://github.com/polyverse/ropoly.
-None of the other EQI functions found there are currently implemented.
+You can change the EQI calculation to one of several by appending to the command `eqi-func <name of EQI calculation>`.
+For example: `./ropoly-cmd file eqi <path/to/original> <path/to/modified> eqi-func shared-offsets`

+###### `eqi-func` options

+`shared-offsets` Use the default calculation.

+`kill-rate` Use the percentage of gadgets from the original binary that exist at the same address in the modified binary.

+`kill-rate-without-movement` Use the percentage of gadgets whose byte sequences do not appear anywhere in the modified binary's executable segments.

+`highest-offset-count` Find the greatest number `n` of gadgets from the original such that an offset `k` exists and each gadget's byte sequence can be found in the modified binary at `gadget's original address`+`k`.
+Return 100*(1-`n`)/`total number of gadgets in original binary`.

+`monte-carlo` Optionally, the arguments `trials` and `num-gadgets` can be supplied followed by non-negative integer values.
+Their defaults are 10,000 and 3 respectively.
+Randomly selects `num-gadgets` gadgets from the original binary, and checks whether an offset `k` exists such that each gadget can be found in the modified binary at its original address + `k`.
+Repeats this test `trials` times, and returns the percentage of tests in which no common offset was found.

 ### Specifying gadget length